-Attributes of an Irrevocable Asset Protection Trusts for Medicaid (and VA benefits)
+Attributes of Irrevocable Asset Protection Trusts for Medicaid (and VA benefits)

 - Established by yourself or your attorney-in-fact five years before you apply for Florida Medicaid benefits.